Combatd/Hybrid_Cloud_Foundations/README.md

 A good example of this is typically bank transactions.
 Very often, when performing an online transaction, you’ll also be asked to confirm the transaction by entering a time-limited password sent to your mobile phone via text message, or to your email account.
 In this case, entering your card or account details represent knowledge as the first factor, and the password comes from something you have or own – in this example, your phone or email account.

 Two-factor authentication simply involves two pieces of information.
 In the case of Nutanix’s implementation, it involves a username and password combination, and a client certificate.
 For two-factor authentication, Nutanix administrators can use either local accounts, or Active Directory.

+### Cluster Lockdown
+Cluster lockdown is the ability to disable password-based CVM access and/or only allow key based access.

+However, you can add your public SSH-key via Prism and still login via SSH by using your ssh key.
+This adds a layer of non-repudiation to the connection, since the key used to access the emergency account on the shell is logged.
+This adds a layer of cryptographic exchange to the connection instead of just a source IP.

+All CVMs have a set of ssh-keys that are generated at installation, so all CVMs in a cluster can still communicate with each other using keys,and you can ssh between them using keys once you gain access.